Welcome! Type "help" for available commands.

 Background Info

-A well-designed submission script might export primary functions such as:
+A submission script might export primary functions such as:

 • submitSitemapFilesToSearchEngines(): Submits a generated /sitemap.xml file to both Google Search Console and Bing (IndexNow), respecting production environment checks.